March 2018 Update:

-So look for unscented personal care products for your little ones, or at least products that do not contain lavender or tea tree as a main ingredient.
-Sprout has a wide selection of personal care products that do not contain lavender and tea tree oil on our website.
+Look for unscented personal care products for your little ones, or at least products that do not contain lavender or tea tree as a main ingredient.
+Sprout has a wide selection of personal care products that do not contain lavender and tea tree oil in our Personal Care section.

 Since opening Sprout in 2009, we have faced a dilemma when it comes to Lavender and Tea Tree oil.
 Both are believed to be estrogen mimics, but they are used in many of the organic personal care products on the market, especially lavender.
 We decided to get to the bottom of this controversy.
 We sought out both the original article that introduced this concern and an explanation from an expert on children’s environmental health.